Quick Start

 Use any one of the following procedures to load data:

-- SLAM_load for when you prefer to specify the API to use as a parameter
+- SLAM_load (for when you prefer to specify the API to use as a parameter)

-- SLAM_lockbuster to prevent row-locking errors on bulk data loads
+- SLAM_lockbuster (to prevent row-locking errors on bulk data loads)

-- DML Operation types
+- Data manipulation types

 - Batch size